 Why Do Cats Lick and Chew Plastic? – 9 Reasons for This Odd Behavior

-You look and you see your cat all over your shopping bag.
-It’s playing with it and it’s licking it as if it were a toy and it is extremely territorial about it.
-But why do cats lick plastic bags anyway and what makes so crazy about them?
-How come the simplest plastic bag can become its favorite toy and place within minutes?
+You look, and you see your cat all over your shopping bag.
+It’s playing with it, licking it like a toy, and incredibly territorial about it.
+But why do cats lick plastic bags anyway, and what makes them so crazy about it?
+How can the most straightforward plastic bag become its favorite toy and place within minutes?
 Is it the smell?
 Is it the texture?
 Is it the taste?
-Well, it all of those and then some!
-That’s right!
+Well, it is all of those and then some.

-There are plenty of reasons why your cat is in love with your plastic bags and we are going to explore them all to solve the mystery of their love for plastic.
+There are plenty of reasons why your cat is in love with your plastic bags, and we will explore them all to solve the mystery of their love for plastic.

-Disclaimer: Of course, plastic bags are not toys – much like you wouldn’t give a human toddler a plastic bag to play with.
+Disclaimer: Plastic bags are not toys – much like you wouldn’t give a human toddler a plastic bag to play with.
 Plastic bags are dangerous and can cause suffocation.
-However, it was important to explain why cats are attracted and interested in plastic bags, hence the reason for this article.
-As with everything in life, please use common sense and your better judgment when living with cats.
+However, it is essential to explain why cats are attracted to and interested in plastic bags, hence the reason for this article.
+As with everything, please use common sense and better judgment when living with cats.

-There are a number of reasons why plastic bags can set off your cat’s senses, making them love sitting in a plastic bag.
-There’s all kinds of scents and aromas left by animal fat and other products that have been carried in the bag.
-Plus, the crinkly sound of plastic can be really entertaining to a cat, and even help to reduce their anxiety.
+There are several reasons why plastic bags can set off your cat’s senses, making them love sitting in a plastic bag.
+All kinds of scents and aromas are left by animal fat and other products that have been carried in the bag.
+Plus, the crinkly sound of plastic can entertain a cat and even help reduce their anxiety.

 Plus, plastic bags provide a new sheltered space.
-If your cat has a compulsion to hide away, then a plastic bag – complete with all those delicious food smells – might be very enticing.
+If your cat is compulsive to hide away, then a plastic bag with all those delicious food smells might be very enticing.

 Enticing food smells.
-It’s all about the smell of the bag…and, most importantly, everything that was in it!
+It’s all about the bag’s smell…and, most importantly, everything in it.
 That’s right, it’s a whole whirlpool of smells in your plastic bags.
 Why?
 Because plastic preserves the smell of the items that were in it.

-While this may be difficult for your nose to notice, it is not the same for your cat, that has a very keen sense of smell and can feel everything in high definition.
-The beef, the fish, and the cheese that were in your bag a week ago still smell pretty awesome for your cat today.
-Now think about the past of your plastic bags and all the deliciousness that was in them.
-Your cat certainly is!
+While this may be difficult for your nose to notice, it is not the same for your cat, which has a keen sense of smell and can feel everything in high definition.
+The beef, fish, and cheese in your bag a week ago still smell pretty awesome for your cat today.
+Now think about the past of your plastic bags and all the deliciousness in them.
+Your cat certainly is.
 So, it makes perfect sense that your cat is licking them.
 Not only do they taste like plastic (we’ll get to why that’s interesting right away), but they also taste like a full-on meal.

-Plastic bags are essentially lollipops for your cat.
+Plastic bags are like lollipops for your cat.
 So, next time you see your cat licking a bag, think about the things you had in it to understand their enthusiasm.

 Reason No. 2 – That Dazzling Swishing

-Not only do cats have a very acute sense of smell, but they also have excellent hearing!
-So when that bag starts swishing, it sounds extremely enticing to them and they start playing.
-They’ll sit on the bag and start moving it with their paws and licking it and biting it and what do they get in return?
-A plastic symphony, of course!
+Not only do cats have a very acute sense of smell, but they also have excellent hearing.
+So when that bag starts swishing, it sounds incredibly enticing to them, and they start playing.
+They’ll sit on the bag and start moving it with their paws, licking it, and biting it, and what do they get in return?
+A plastic symphony, of course.
 Every move the bag makes sounds fantastic to your cat.

 This is also one of the reasons why they spend so much time playing with bags.
-Like we said above, bags are their new favorite toys every single time, so it makes perfect sense that they want to enjoy them.
+As we said above, bags are their new favorite toys every single time, so it makes perfect sense that they want to enjoy them.
 Also, the bag never runs out of batteries.
-It will swish every time they touch it, so it’s unlimited fun with plastic bags for your cat!
+It will swish every time they touch it, so it’s unlimited fun with plastic bags for your cat.

 Reason No. 3 – That Smooth Texture

 Along with the cats’ highly developed sense of smell and hearing comes their sense of touch.
-Their paws, as well as the rest of their skin can feel the finest of textures.
+Their paws and the rest of their skin can feel the finest of textures.

-Wild cats need that to get a good idea of the terrain they’re on and get quicker reactions to be better hunters.
-As for your household cat, this refined sense of touch makes plastic bags feel absolutely fantastic.
-Imagine being able to feel the smooth lush texture of a plastic bag in high definition and all around your body.
-It’s slippery, it’s polished, it’s glossy, it is absolutely amazing!
-This is why your cat rubs its entire body on it!
-So, the next time you see your kitty stretching all over your plastic bag, rest assured that it’s having the time of its life!
+Wild cats need that to get a good idea of their terrain and get quicker reactions to be better hunters.
+As for your household cat, this refined sense of touch makes plastic bags feel fantastic.
+Imagine feeling a plastic bag’s smooth, lush texture in high definition and all around your body.
+It’s slippery, it’s polished, it’s glossy, and it is amazing.
+This is why your cat rubs its entire body on it.

 Reason No. 4 – Those Irresistible Pheromones

 Mental short circuit.
-A lesser-known fact about the simple shopping bag is that it is made from plastic that contains substances that are quite similar in smell to pheromones.
+A lesser-known fact about the simple shopping bag is that it is made from plastic containing substances quite similar in smell to pheromones.

-This simple detail remains impossible to notice for humans, but it drives cats absolutely crazy!
-With one whiff of your bag, it will get an instant boost and it will feel extremely excited about the bag.
-So, it will go on to cuddle it for hours because the smell is breathtaking!
+This simple detail remains impossible to notice for humans, but it drives cats crazy.
+With one whiff of your bag, it will get an instant boost and feel incredibly excited about the bag.
+So, it will go on to cuddle it for hours because the smell is breathtaking.

-This is also one of the reasons why your cat likes some bags better than others (plastic bags are all the rage!), regardless of their previous contents.
-It’s not only the fish that was in your bag minutes ago that can make a plastic bag irresistible, but also its chemical structure.
+This is also one of the reasons why your cat likes some bags better than others (plastic bags are all the rage), regardless of their previous contents.
+It’s not only the fish in your bag minutes ago that can make a plastic bag irresistible, but also its chemical structure.
 More importantly, the presence of those pheromone smell-alikes.

 Reason No. 5 – That Corn Starch Deliciousness

 The corn starch factor.
 Yes, you read that right.
-Now, let us explain!
-Many of the biodegradable plastic bags that are currently in use are made with corn starch, which cats seem to be very attracted to.
-So, the next time you get one of those smooth-textured bio bags, expect your cat to be very excited about it.
+Many biodegradable plastic bags are made with corn starch, which cats seem very attracted to.
+So, the next time you get one of those smooth-textured bio bags, expect your cat to be excited about it.

 Reason No. 6 – Those Tasty Lubricants

 Plastic bags get their much-desired smoothness from lubricants.
-They are usually treated with stearates, which are chemical substances derived from tallow.
+They are usually treated with stearates, chemical substances derived from animal fat.
 Another option is lanolin, which is a natural compound found in sheep – lanolin is the substance that makes a sheep’s coat feel greasy.
 Lanolin is meant to keep the sheep’s coat dry.

 Reason No. 7 – Marking That Territory

-This should come as no news for cat owners, but cats are extremely territorial.
-They go out of their way to mark their space and their belongings as clearly as possible.
-It’s part of the reason why cats knead, but it is also one of the reasons why cats put their paws and their tongues on their favorite bags.
+This should be no news for cat owners, but cats are highly territorial.
+They go out of their way to mark their space and belongings as clearly as possible.
+It’s part of the reason cats knead, but it is also one of the reasons cats put their paws and tongues on their favorite bags.
 You may not know this, but cats have special scent glands in their paws, which they use to mark their territory.

 Reason No. 8 – All of These Things Combined

-Now that we’ve unraveled the mysteries of the beloved plastic bags and you know that there’s more than meets the eye…and the nose when it comes to shopping bags, we’d like to point out that your cat experienced all of these things at the same time!
-Take a moment to think about it.
-The simple plastic bag feels, smells, testes, and sings amazingly all at once!
+Now that we’ve unraveled the mysteries of the beloved plastic bags and you know that there’s more than meets the eye…and the nose when it comes to shopping bags, we’d like to point out that your cat experienced all of these things simultaneously.
+Please take a moment to think about it.
+The simple plastic bag feels, smells, tastes, and sounds terrific all at once.

 Reason No. 9 – Those Odd Eating Habits